 So this legislation we are talking about is about America’s brainpower advantage.
 It is the reason why we produce a third of all the money for about 5 percent of all the people in the world.
 It is because of the big ideas that have come out of our country.
 From the automobile to the electric light bulb, to Google –they have been created here.
 The jobs are here and the standard of living is higher here.

 But the rest of the world has figured that out.
 They have the same brains we do, and suddenly China is recruiting the most distinguished Chinese professors from great American universities to come back to China to build up China.
 You heard what Senator Bingaman said about what is happening in India.

 43 .
 IRAQ WAR RESOLUTION — (House of Representatives – February 15, 2007)

 The people should know that this is not a true debate.
-In fact, this exercise is a 3-day politically hatched farce.
-In fact, this exercise is absent of any legitimate legislative process.
+This exercise is a 3-day politically hatched farce.
+This exercise is absent of any legitimate legislative process.
 It is also, in fact, vacant of the two options provided Congress under our Constitution: first, to declare war or, second, to appropriate funds for the conduct of war.

-In fact, this is a stealth resolution brought to the floor absolutely void of the democratic process; that our men and women are fighting, as we are here tonight, to preserve our freedoms at home and the rights at home and extend those rights to oppressed people abroad.
+This is a stealth resolution brought to the floor void of the democratic process; that our men and women are fighting, as we are here tonight, to preserve our freedoms at home and the rights at home and extend those rights to oppressed people abroad.

 This is not Cuba.
 This isn’t Venezuela.
 This is not North Korea or some Third World country.
 This is the Congress of the United States.